 The Center for Reproductive Rights represented plaintiffs in an action against a Tennessee law which prohibits obtaining an abortion for various reasons, including disfavoring the fetus’s sex, race, or disability.
 The District Court preliminarily enjoined the restrictions, and the U.S. Court of Appeals for the Sixth Circuit granted a motion for preliminary injunction.

-This is an action against a Mississippi law banning abortions after 15 weeks.
+This is an action against a Mississippi law banning abortions after the 15th week of pregnancy.
 The United States Court of Appeals for the Fifth Circuit heard this case on December 13, 2019, and affirmed the lower court’s decision that the ban was unconstitutional.
 The Supreme Court of the U.S. was petitioned to hear the case in March 2020.
 The justices have announced that they will take on this case in the fall and decide whether all pre-viability bans on elective abortions violate the Constitution.

 This case challenges provisions of an Indiana law prohibiting abortions based on race, sex, or disability of the fetus, as well as a mandate that fetal remains be buried or cremated.
 The District Court enjoined the provisions and this decision was upheld by the U.S. Court of Appeals for the Seventh Circuit.